saurabhashok/SimulateETL/README.md

 - REDSHIFT_USER: Redshift username
 - REDSHIFT_PASSWORD: Redshift password

-Running the Code
+Running the Code:
-Clone this repository to your local machine.
+1.Clone this repository to your local machine.
-Configure the environment variables as described in the "Configuration" section.
+2. Configure the environment variables as described in the "Configuration" section.
-Run the data extraction and transformation script: python extract_transform_load.py
+3. Run the data extraction and transformation script:
+4. python extract_transform_load.py
-This script will perform the following steps:
+5. This script will perform the following steps:

 Extract data from the MySQL database.
 Export the data to a .dat file.